UniBYD: A Unified Framework for Learning Robotic Manipulation Across Embodiments Beyond Imitation of Human Demonstrations: Experiments

 \subsection{Comparison with SOTA}

-To comprehensively evaluate the performance of the UniBYD framework, we compare it with three representative baselines: a classical retargeting method based on optimization-based inverse kinematics, the current state-of-the-art method for dexterous manipulation, ManipTrans \cite{li2025maniptrans}, and DexMachina*\cite{mandi2025dexmachina}.
-For a fair comparison within our simulator and under a unified early stopping rule, we reimplemented DexMachina.
-Please refer to Appendix \cref{sec:ed} for detailed implementation settings and the early stopping strategy.
-The comparative results are reported in \cref{tab:1}, where \xmark denotes that the method is architecturally unsupported for that hand type, and \textbackslash denotes that the success rate on that task is empirically close to zero.
+To comprehensively evaluate UniBYD, we compare it with three representative baselines: a classical retargeting method based on optimization-based inverse kinematics, and two current SOTA methods for dexterous manipulation, ManipTrans \cite{li2025maniptrans} and DexMachina* \cite{mandi2025dexmachina}.
+Since existing SOTA methods do not support 2/3-fingered tasks, and there is a lack of comparative approaches for learning 2/3-fingered dexterous manipulation from human demonstrations, we employ retargeting as the primary baseline for such embodiments.
+To ensure a fair comparison, we reimplement DexMachina within our simulator, denoted as \textit{DexMachina}$^*$ throughout this paper.
+To maintain consistency, all methods share the same experimental configuration, the implementation details of which are provided in Appendix Section 9.
+The comparative results are reported in \cref{tab:1}, where \xmark denotes that the method does not support that hand type.

-The results unequivocally demonstrate that UniBYD surpasses all baselines across every evaluation dimension, achieving a 67.90\% improvement in success rate over ManipTrans (SOTA).
-First, UniBYD is the only unified framework that succeeds across all tested hand morphologies.
-Second, the retargeting approach yields extremely low success rates.
-On the most challenging 5-finger bimanual tasks, all baselines fail outright, whereas UniBYD still attains a success rate of 78.07\%, showcasing its exceptional capacity for high-dimensional, coordinated control.
-On 5-finger unimanual tasks, UniBYD likewise achieves SOTA performance: it reaches an SR of 87.47\%, representing a 57.72\% improvement over ManipTrans.
-Simultaneously, UniBYD reduces the PE and OE metrics by 81.65\% and 58.77\%, respectively, indicating higher manipulation precision.
-On the 2-finger and 3-finger tasks, UniBYD achieves success rates of 66.33\% and 76.63\%, respectively, underscoring its ability to complete tasks with high reliability across diverse hand morphologies.
-Finally, in AS, UniBYD (8.83) markedly exceeds ManipTrans (6.69) and retargeting (3.25), providing compelling evidence that the learned policies are not only more effective but also more strongly aligned with the embodiment of the hardware.
+The results unequivocally demonstrate that UniBYD surpasses all baselines across every evaluation dimension, achieving a 44.08\% improvement in success rate over ManipTrans (SOTA).
+This underscores UniBYD's superior high-dimensional coordination, whereas imitation-centric ManipTrans is constrained by the embodiment gap and goal-centric DexMachina struggles with complex collaboration without fine-grained guidance.
+First, UniBYD is the only unified framework that consistently achieves high reliability across all hand morphologies, whereas ManipTrans and DexMachina do not support 2/3-fingered hands.
+Second, retargeting yields marginal success rates.
+Even on challenging 5-finger bimanual tasks, UniBYD achieves a 57.67\% success rate, outperforming the best baseline by a substantial 28.92\% margin.
+On 5-fingered unimanual tasks, UniBYD achieves an 85.67\% SR, outperforming ManipTrans by a 59.23\% margin.
+Simultaneously, UniBYD significantly improves manipulation precision, reducing PE and OE by 60.10\% and 51.08\% compared to ManipTrans, demonstrating its superior fine-grained control.
+On 2/3-fingered tasks, UniBYD achieves a high SR of 78.13\% and 71.81\%, respectively.
+This underscores its robust cross-embodiment generalization and ability to complete tasks reliably.
+Finally, UniBYD consistently maintains a superior AS ($\ge$ 8.16), markedly exceeding all baselines (max 5.88).
+This proves that its learned policies are not only more effective but also more strongly aligned with specific embodiments.